Invariant solutions for equations of axion electrodynamics: Discussion

 \section{Discussion}

-The main aim of the present paper is to find families of exact solutions of field equations of axion electrodynamics using invariants of three parameter subgroups of the Poincar\'e group.
-The complete list of reductions which can be made using these invariants together with obtained solutions are presented in sections 3 and 4.
+The main goal of the present paper was to find families of exact solutions of field equations of axion electrodynamics using their symmetry w.r.t. the Poincar\'e group P(1,3).
+To achieve this goal we classify and find all possible reductions of these equations which can be made using the three parameter subgroups of P(1,3).
+The complete list of reductions which can be made using invariants of these subgroups together with the obtained solutions are presented in sections 3 and 4.
 Among them there are solutions including sets of arbitrary parameters and arbitrary functions as well.
 In addition, it is possible to generate more extended families of exact solutions applying the inhomogeneous Lorentz transformations to the found ones.

 For such subalgebras whose basis elements do not satisfy the transversality condition (\ref{la}) we apply the week and "extra weak" transversality approach, see section 4.4.
-As a result we find solutions (\ref{pd12})--(\ref{pd3}) which cannot be found applying standard weak transversality conditions discussed in \cite{wint}.
+As a result we find solutions (\ref{pd12})--(\ref{pd3}) which cannot be found applying the standard weak transversality conditions discussed in \cite{wint}.

 Making reductions of equations (\ref{kuriksha:PDE}), (\ref{kuriksha:PDE5}) we restrict ourselves to functions $F$ linear in $\theta$.
 However, these reductions do not depend of the choice of $F$; to obtain reduced equations with $F$ arbitrary it is sufficient simple to change $m^2\theta\to -F(\theta)$ or even $m^2\theta\to -F(\theta,p_\mu p^\mu)$ everywhere.